Björn Johansson Heigis

 In addition to his LL.M. degree, Björn holds a post-graduate LL.M. degree from Bond University, Australia.
 His previous experience includes working at Mannheimer Swartling and Telefonaktiebolaget LM Ericsson.

-Björn is recognized in IP as well as TMT and Information Technology in Sweden by international legal directories such as Chambers Europe, Chambers Global and Who’s Who Legal.
+Björn is recognized in Intellectual Property as well as TMT and Information Technology in Sweden by international legal directories such as Chambers Europe, Chambers Global, The Legal 500 and Who’s Who Legal.

-According to clients Björn is “client focused and easy to approach with an excellent knowledge of the market and developments‘ (The Legal 500, 2020) as well as “a good communicator and skilled attorney” (Chambers Europe, 2019) .
-He is further described as “very solution-oriented” and as one who “doesn’t give up” and who “puts in the extra time to understand” (Chambers Europe, 2020).
+According to clients Björn is “client focused and easy to approach with an excellent knowledge of the market and developments“ (The Legal 500, 2020), “helpful and solution driven” (IFLR1000, 31st edition) as well as “a skilled attorney” (Chambers Europe, 2019) with “outstanding communication skills” (Chambers Global, 2022).
+He is further described as someone who “doesn’t give up” and who “puts in the extra time to understand” (Chambers Europe, 2020).
 Clients also highlight his strong technical skills and praise him for giving precise answers to questions, which makes him “easy to work with” (Chambers Europe, 2018).
+Furthermore, clients note that “he is great at communicating risk” (Chambers Europe, 2021).
+Björn is also praised for his “great knowledge in privacy matters”.
+One client comments: “I truly appreciate and admire his ability to quickly grasp complex structures and questions, that he is always pragmatic and always suggesting solutions, his fast and accurate drafting skills and his calmness in every situation” (The Legal 500, 2022).

 Björn Johansson Heigis’ experience includes advising: